 Until you try to stop and stay stopped you will not appreciate that it is not easy and certainly those around you will not know how difficult it is.

-There is no magic pill or magic wand to stopping and staying stopped.
+There is no magic pill or magic wand to stop and stay stopped.
 There is no quick fix, it takes the right levels and types of support, time, motivation, and hard work.

 Giving up ketamine after prolonged use can be extremely difficult because the body is so used to functioning with the substance.
 Dealing with the come down is one thing but learning to stop and stay stopped is another.
 Long term ketamine use will ultimately negatively affect the body and mind and in some cases, it is fatal and there is no chance of getting on top of it at that point.
 In some respects, ketamine use is akin to Russian roulette – you are never quite sure whether the next line will tip you over.

 Help Me Stop’s intensive non-residential outpatient Dayhab ketamine treatment programme is an effective solution that also offers 12 months of free accessible aftercare and family support options.
-Treatment is delivered face to face either in the mornings or afternoons over 6 weeks.
+Treatment is delivered face to face either in the mornings or afternoons over four weeks in person, and six weeks online.

-For those adults who are working and can’t access services in the day or get to our centre in Central London or West London we offer a 6-week evening online outpatient ketamine treatment programme, run by the same therapists that provide the face to face programme.
+For those adults who are working and can’t access services in the day or get to our centre in Central London, we offer a 6-week evening online outpatient ketamine treatment programme, run by the same therapists that provide the face to face programme.